-(2.0%) and no-antibiotic group (3.0%).
+Our findings indicate that routine prophylactic antibiotic use in LC does not significantly reduce PIs rates, with an overall infection rate of 2.4% and no significant difference between the antibiotic group (2.0%) and the no-antibiotic group (3.0%).
 Furthermore, this study identified advanced age, low albumin levels, prolonged hospital stays, and extended surgery duration as key risk factors for PIs.

-Although Chinese clinical guidelines recommend prophylactic antibiotics for class II surgeries, such as LC, to prevent infections, our results diverge from these guidelines, as the PIs rate in LC was not associated with perioperative antibiotic use.
-18 This lack of difference between groups suggests that routine antibiotic use may be unnecessary, which is significant given the increasing global emphasis on antibiotic stewardship and the need to curb antibiotic resistance.
+While Chinese clinical guidelines recommend prophylactic antibiotics for class II surgeries, such as LC, to prevent infections, our results diverge from these guidelines, as the PIs rate in LC was not associated with perioperative antibiotic use 18.
+This lack of difference between groups suggests that routine antibiotic use may be unnecessary, which is significant given the increasing global emphasis on antibiotic stewardship and the need to curb antibiotic resistance.
 A targeted approach, reserving antibiotics for high-risk patients, could minimize resistance while safeguarding vulnerable patients.

 Our findings align with previous studies indicating that prophylactic antibiotics may not be essential for all LC patients.
-Studies^{15,19} also found no reduction in PIs with antibiotic prophylaxis in low-risk patients.
-However, our study adds specificity by identifying particular risk factors, which could be used to tailor antibiotic use more effectively to highrisk patients.
-Similar to our findings, previous studies have reported PI rates in LC ranging from 0.4% to 6.3%.
-On the other hand, several trials suggest that omitting prophylactic antibiotics could reduce hospital costs.
-20-22 Å meta-analysis of 14 randomized controlled trials (RCTs) also showed a reduction in SSIs in low-risk LC patients who received prophylactic antibiotics (RR: 0.66; 95% CI: 0.45-0.98).23 Discrepancies between our findings and the meta-analysis could be attributed to differences in study design, patient population, and clinical settings.
-Although RCTs typically minimize bias, our retrospective study may have been affected by selection and data biases.
+Studies ^{15,19} also found no reduction in PIs with antibiotic prophylaxis in low-risk patients.
+However, our study adds specificity by identifying particular risk factors, which could be used to tailor antibiotic use more effectively to high-risk patients.
+Similar to our findings, previous studies have reported PIs rates in LC ranging from 0.4% to 6.3% 9.
+On the other hand, several trials suggest that omitting prophylactic antibiotics could reduce hospital costs 20-22.
+A meta-analysis of 14 randomized controlled trials (RCTs) also showed a reduction in SSIs in low-risk LC patients who received prophylactic antibiotics (RR 0.66; 95% CI 0.45-0.98) 23.
+Discrepancies between our findings and the meta-analysis could be attributed to differences in study design, patient population, and clinical settings.
+While RCTs typically minimize bias, our retrospective study may have been affected by selection and data biases.
 Additionally, variations in antibiotic protocols, surgical techniques, and patient demographics likely contribute to the differing results, underscoring the importance of a patient-specific approach to antibiotic prophylaxis.